Munich family offices · Cross-border positioning

 What Bavarian heritage and holding-brand overflow cost in America.

 • Bavarian-tier prestige and Schwabing or Bogenhausen adjacency do not translate.
-Maximilianstrasse, Promenadeplatz, and Maximilianstrasse references are not signals the Sand Hill Road general partner, Kendall Square principal, or US family-office peer can verify or place against their own reference set.
+Maximilianstrasse, Promenadeplatz, and Maximilianstrasse references are not signals the Sand Hill Road general partner, Kendall Square owner, or US family-office peer can verify or place against their own reference set.

 • Academic-rigour staff bios built on TUM, LMU, and Max Planck credentials, long-form professional standing, and Habilitation-tier signals.
-The American reader is scanning for a US peer set, US operating history, and US outcome references, and the frame does not provide them.
+The American buyer is scanning for a US peer set, US operating history, and US outcome references, and the frame does not provide them.

 • Absence of US-peer-set references on the operating brand.
 The portfolio company never names the American firms it competes with, co-invests alongside, or sells into, and the US allocator has no comparison axis on which to place it.